All Episodes

 When's the last time you heard a candidate advocate waterboarding?

-He's the old is the only one ever.
+He's the only one ever.

-Now I'm telling you the Democrats believe that that's the kind of stuff that should launch Hillary into the 70% in the polls.
+Now, I'm telling you, the Democrats believe that that's the kind of stuff that should launch Hillary into the 70% in the polls.

 Cheney is believed to like it, right?

-Uh maybe a better block.
+Jose having a better block.

-Cookies, see if we can find that bite real quick.
+Cookie, see if we can find that bite real quick.

 Oh, yes, yes.